 Boise City and Owyhee Stage Road; 1864

 The Boise City and Owyhee Stage Road was established in 1864 as a vital transportation route, facilitating the movement of gold and silver from the mines in Silver City and Ruby City to the assay office in Boise.
-Additionally, the road provided a means for transporting people and supplies between Boise and the mining districts.
+In addition to transporting precious metals, the road also provided a means for moving people and supplies between Boise and the mining districts.
 The Barnes and Yates Stage Company initially operated the route, running up to three trips weekly between the Owyhee mines and Boise City.
 However, in December 1865, the company sold the stage line to Hill Beachy, who delegated its management to his brother-in-law, John Early (Idaho State Historical Society, 1971).

 The stage road extended from Silver City, crossing the Owyhee Mountains to the Snake River near what is now Swan Falls Dam.
 From there, it traversed the desert flats, entering the Boise area near the abandoned town of Mora at the intersection of Pleasant Valley Road and Kuna-Mora Road.
 Within the Hillcrest Neighborhood Association boundaries, the road entered near Curtis Road and Targee Street, passing through what are now open fields near Eagleson, Spaulding, and Phillippi.
-The road crossed Phillippi Street and Overland Road, eventually descending the Bench into downtown Boise (GLO Original Cadastral Survey Plat, 1868).
+It crossed Phillippi Street and Overland Road before eventually descending the Bench into downtown Boise (GLO Original Cadastral Survey Plat, 1868).

 Boise Valley Railway Company number 101.
 Hillcrest Loop.
 Fairview Avenue.
 Idaho State Archives, 2878.